 by Lakshmi Narayan

-Four years ago I set out to make a documentary called Iboga Saves: Ending the Opioid Epidemic with co-producer Eric Thiermann of Impact Creative.
+Four years ago I set out to make a documentary called Iboga Saves with co-producer Eric Thiermann of Impact Creative.
 We raised an initial round of crowdfunding, just under $20k enough to get around 40-50 hours of footage.

 We filmed dozens of people, in NYC, Colorado, Tijuana, and Santa Cruz, some who had taken ibogaine and others who desperately wanted to but couldn’t afford the treatment, or the foreign travel costs, or just didn’t know where to go.

 The lament I heard most often was “I can’t afford it.”

 The reason many can’t afford this amazing medicine, which in one 24-36 hour flood-dose treatment interrupts opioid addiction without any withdrawals is because

 Ibogaine is mistakenly and intentionally labelled a Schedule One drug “with no medicinal value” and a “high potential for recreational abuse.”

 Both claims are absurd on their face, as ibogaine has been shown for decades to have great medicinal value and cannot be used recreationally.

 Ibogaine is a powerful medicine that needs to be administered with medical supervision and monitoring of vitals, because it slows down the QT interval between heartbeats during the active phase of the experience.
 According to Dr. Jeffrey Kamlet, Medical advisor for FEAT and board certified in addiction medicine, it IS possible to mitigate the cardiac risks with the proper protocols, which he himself has administered 1800 times with safety and efficacy.